Editorial: A slow spring into summer - BC Local News

 Not only that, a cooler spring could help our chances of reducing the number and extremity of wildfires in our dry months – and last year’s fires are still at the forefront of most people’s minds, as many still struggle with the aftermath of lost property or income.

-A higher than average snow pack in the mountains will help to keep our dry season from arriving too early, but it can only stave it off for so long.
+As the River Forecast Centre told the Observer last week (see the Mar.
+14 edition), while there is a higher than average snow pack in the mountains, it’s still within typical range, at 108 per cent of normal.
+Higher snow pack will help to keep our dry season from arriving too early, but it can only stave it off for so long.
 We need the moderate spring temperatures to help with that.

-We may want balmy weather and sunshine sooner rather than later – but I’m sure most can agree that more than anything, we’re hoping for altogether uneventful flood and fire seasons.
+We may want balmy weather and sunshine sooner rather than later – but I’m sure most can agree that more than anything, we’re hoping for an altogether uneventful fire season.